johnshew/NagbotOnGraph/README.md

 luisKey={ LUIS }
 ```

-### Running the app
+### Run the app

-With the preliminaries about out of the way you should be able to the app
+With the preliminaries about out of the way you should be able to run the app

 ```Shell
 npm start